bootstraponline/angular_automation/README.md

 The general use case is:

-- Tests use the angular_page_object gem with stubs & sauce labs integration
+- Tests use the page_object gem with stubs & sauce labs integration
 - Setup Jenkins with Sauce OnDemand plugin to use Sauce Connect & enable reporting
   - make sure to check [`Launch Sauce Connect on Slave`](https://wiki.cloudbees.com/bin/view/DEV/Sauce%20OnDemand%20Service)
   - `Sauce OnDemand support` must be checked